JoseRoca/AfxNova/docs/Windows Procedures.md

 Reads all the lines of the specified file into a safe array.

 ```
-FUNCTION AfxFileReadAllLinesA (BYREF wszFileName AS WSTRING, BYREF Delimiter AS ZSTRING = CHR(13, 10)) AS CSafeArray
+FUNCTION AfxFileReadAllLinesA (BYREF wszFileName AS WSTRING, BYREF Delimiter AS ZSTRING = CHR(13, 10)) AS DSafeArray
-FUNCTION AfxFileReadAllLinesW (BYREF wszFileName AS WSTRING, BYREF Delimiter AS WSTRING = CHR(13, 10)) AS CSafeArray
+FUNCTION AfxFileReadAllLinesW (BYREF wszFileName AS WSTRING, BYREF Delimiter AS WSTRING = CHR(13, 10)) AS DSafeArray
 ```

 | Parameter  | Description |